 In this context, luxury marketers are expected to understand the importance of:

-Personalised product selection software, using predictive analytics technologies like SwiftERM, identify consumer’s future behaviour ranking every SKU by greatest likelihood of that individual consumer to purchase that item from all the SKUs listed, in order of most likely buying propensity.
+Hyper-personalised software, the distinction between which is considerable, identifies a consumer’s future behaviour by ranking every SKU by the greatest likelihood of that individual consumer purchasing that item from all the SKUs listed, in order of most likely buying propensity.
 It presents those products to that individual at exactly the right moment, thereby maximising that individual’s customer lifetime value CLV potential.

 Combine art and luxury in marketing activities

-This act brings incredible added values to luxury items, which are put on a pedestal and are treated like collectibles, especially if they are the result of collaborations or are released in limited editions.
+This act brings incredible added value to luxury items, which are put on a pedestal and are treated like collectables, especially if they are the result of collaborations or are released in limited editions.

-Relevant case studies include Louis Vuitton’s “Coming of Age” curated by Virgil Abloh, a photography exhibition that centered the formative years of male youth, held in the Espace Louis Vuitton Beijing.
+Relevant case studies include Louis Vuitton’s “Coming of Age” curated by Virgil Abloh, a photography exhibition that centred the formative years of male youth, held in the Espace Louis Vuitton Beijing.

 Engage in collaborations to inspire new visions